 Local property solicitors have connections with local estate agents, and they understand the local housing market.
 They know about upcoming developments and other localised factors that might impact your property purchase.

 At QualitySolicitors JA Hughes, we have years of local knowledge combined with very experience staff, which is invaluable to buyers.

 2. Different channels of communication

-Our network understand that it may be inconvenient to talk to your solicitor on the telephone between 9am and 5pm during the week.
+At QualitySolicitors JA Hughes, we understand that it may be inconvenient to talk to your solicitor on the telephone between 9am and 5pm during the week.
 That is why we offer multiple lines of communication, including email, video calls and live chat.

 We know that the legal work of buying or selling your home can be stressful as well as exciting, so we make sure it is easy for you to talk to your solicitor whenever you need to.
 You will receive a direct email address and telephone number for your solicitor.

 3. Competitive fees

 One of the most important things to consider when looking for a conveyancing solicitor is competitive price.
 Are their fees competitive for the area?
 Do they offer genuine value for money?